miptleha/cs-react/README.md

 ## Client application

-Create own react application and controller for it.
+Create react application and controller for it.
 It is a blog application.

 ![img](demo.png)